carlonicolo/introsde-2015-assignment-1/README.md

 ```

-Another very important concept that is how works the **XPathExpression** and its method **xpath.compile()**.
-This is very important because we use path expressions to navigate the XML and perform query information inside them.
+Another very important concept, is how works the **XPathExpression** and its method **xpath.compile()**.
+This is very important because we use **path expressions** to navigate the XML and perform query information inside them.
 In effect in all implemented methods for the first three tasks i used this query language.
-The last information before starting to examine the tasks is to explain how the main class works and what do.
+The last information before starting to examine the tasks is to explain how the main class works and what it does.
 In this way, also if i use ant to compile and do execute the project**[III paragraph - how to run]**, the user will be able to execute the program also without ant.

 The main class starts creating a new object of the class and instantiating a variable, node of type Node.
 ```java